Hy-light/Azure_Fundamentals/Module_02/README.md

 ## ✅ Summary

-By the end of this module, you should be able to:
+At this point you should be able to:
 - Navigate the Azure Portal confidently
 - Understand core cloud location concepts (Regions, Geos)
 - Describe Azure’s resource hierarchy
 - Deploy your first no-code web app in the cloud

 🎉 You’ve taken your first real step inside the Azure universe!

 ---